 Lastly, where do you get a plan for your new house or extension?
 The Planning Portal has plenty of advice on this aspect at their "Buy A Plan" page.
 Their recommended for online companies all offer free registration and search facilities so that you can resource your plan before you buy.

-Alternatively, find an architect but do take care with who you choose and research the architect you choose carefully.
+Alternatively, find an Architect but do take care with who you choose and research the architect you choose carefully.
+Be sure to understand their fees and scope of work.
+For simpler projects an Architectural Technologist may be more appropriate and their fees are typically lower.
 The Architects Registration Board is a good place to start and finding others to recommend one is always a good option as is the professional section of Checkatrade, where feedback is given on registered architects in your area of past work, by their Clients.

 Please don't hesitate to call us for friendly free advice.